Freaky/zfsnapr/README.md

     -P, --passthrough PATH           Pass-through a location from the host -h, --help                       Display usage and exit

+The `mount` and `umount` subcommands simply create or tear down the requested mountpoints.

+`execute` is equivalent to `mount`, executing the given command, followed by `umount`.
+In this case `zfsnapr` will exit with the same return code as the executing command.

 ## Examples

     zfsnapr execute /mnt/backup \
         borg create backup@backup0:/backups::my-backup /mnt/backup

-Mounts snapshots of the system into the `/mnt/backup` directory and uses [Borg](https://borgbackup.readthedocs.io/en/stable/) to create a remote backup.
+Mounts snapshots of the system into the `/mnt/backup` directory and uses [Borg](https://borgbackup.readthedocs.io/en/stable/) to create a remote backup from it.

+    zfssnapr -eD -T /tmp -P /var/cache/backup execute /mnt/backup \
+        chroot /mnt/backup /root/backup.sh

+Create a chroot environment with executable mounts, a usable `/dev`, pristine tmpfs `/tmp`, and the host `/var/cache/backup` mounted read-write, and execute the script `/root/backup.sh` from within it.

     zfsnapr -r /home -E /home/sekrit mount /mnt/backup